- CLASS: Reptilia (reptiles)

 - GENUS: Sphenodon

 Living fossils: Not too many creatures can claim to be “one of a kind,” but that’s a boast the tuatara can make.
-In fact, the tuatara is one of the most unique animals in the world.
+In fact, the tuatara is among the most unique wildlife in the world.
 Although it looks like a lizard, it really is quite different.
 Found in New Zealand only, the tuatara’s closest relatives are an extinct group of reptiles around at the time of the dinosaurs.

 Both male and female tuataras have a crest of spiky scales, called spines, down the center of their back and tail.
 Males are larger than the females.
 The name “tuatara” is a Maori word meaning “peaks on back” or “spiny back.”
 Tuataras have no external ears as lizards do; they enjoy cooler weather, while lizards like it warm; and, unlike lizards, tuataras are nocturnal.